When is Guardians of the Galaxy Vol. 3 coming to cinemas?

 Who’s in the cast?

-With that in mind, fans can probably expect Chris Pratt (Star-Lord), Zoe Saldana (Gamora), Karen Gillan (Nebula), Bradley Cooper (Rocket Raccoon), Vin Diesel (Groot) and Pom Klementieff (Mantis) to return to their outer-space adventures.
+And with all that in mind, fans can probably expect Chris Pratt (Star-Lord), Zoe Saldana (Gamora), Karen Gillan (Nebula), Bradley Cooper (Rocket Raccoon), Vin Diesel (Groot) and Pom Klementieff (Mantis) to return to their outer-space adventures.

 That is, of course, assuming that many of the characters’ deaths in Avengers: Infinity War end up being reversed.
 By the end of the 2018 blockbuster Star-Lord, Drax, Mantis and Groot had been turned to dust by Thanos (Josh Brolin), while Saldana’s Gamora was thrown to her death off a cliff.